FIRST ALERT WEATHER: Looking dry and hot for Mother’s Day

 FIRST ALERT HEADLINES.

-- Mother’s day will be hot and humid with highs in the mid 80s under mostly cloudy skies and just a couple stray showers are possible.
+- Mother’s day will be hot and humid with highs in the mid 80s under partly cloudy skies and just a couple stray showers are possible.

-- An unsettled weather pattern continues next week with slight rain chances each afternoon/evening.
+- The dry, hot and muggy pattern will continue to start the work week with rain chances staying near 20% Monday and Tuesday.

-- Rain chances go up towards the end of the week as a Gulf Low sends us some additional moisture.
+- Rain chances go up towards the end of the week as a Gulf Low tries to sends us some additional moisture.

 FIRST ALERT WEATHER SUMMARY

-Models are even backing off on the rain chances for Monday now down to just 30% with the rain chances increasing for Tuesday up to 40%.

-Wednesday could be the driest day this week with rain chances at just 20%.
+The dry pattern looks to continue into the work week with rain chances staying at just 20% for Monday and Tuesday with highs in the middle 80s.

+The reason we are stuck in this dry pattern is that if you remember from your grade school science class on the water cycle rain begins with evaporation of water from the ground.
+When we are just so dry right now their is not enough moisture to evaporate out of the ground to produce rain.
+This is why once a drought starts it’s hard for rain until a major system brings a large enough moisture to the rain to overcome the dry conditions.

-A Gulf Low will then head our way towards the end of the week ramping up rain chances to 40% for Thursday and Friday.
+We might finally get that additional moisture in the form of a Gulf Low which should head our way towards the end of the week ramping up rain chances to 40% for Thursday.

-A cold front will then send a round of scattered showers over the Carolinas on Saturday.

 FIRST ALERT FORECAST

-Tonight: Warm and sticky with partly cloudy skies.
-Lows in the middle 60s.

 Mother’s Day: Hot with high in the mid 80s.
-A stray PM showers and storms is possible.
+A stray PM shower or storm is possible.
 Rain chance is at 20%.

-Tuesday: Scattered showers and a few storms.
-Rain chances near 40%.
-Highs in the lower 80s

 Wednesday: A mix of sun and clouds with a few PM showers.
-Highs in the mid 80s
+Highs in the mid 80s.
+Rain chance about 30%.

 Thursday: Times of afternoon showers and storms.
 Rain chance about 40%.
 Highs in the upper 70s.

-Friday: More clouds than sun with a 40% of afternoon showers and storms.
-Highs in the middle 80s.
+Friday: Partly cloudy with a stray shower possible.
+Highs in the lower 80s.

 Notice a spelling or grammar error in this article?
 Click or tap here to report it.
 Please include the article's headline.